digitalbazaar/vc-js-cli/README.md

 ## Install

-Requirements:
+To use this tool, you only need Docker and Git.

+To develop/modify it, you will also need to install Node.js and other deps.

+#### Requirements (to use)
 * A 64-bit system
 * git >= v2.x
 * Docker >= 18.x (and a Docker Hub account(?))

+#### Requirements (to modify/develop)

+In addition to the usage requirements above, you will need to install `npm` and Node.js 12+.

 To install locally (for development):
 ```
 git clone https://github.com/digitalbazaar/vc-js-cli.git
 cd vc-js-cli